bchiang7/v4/content/posts/wordpress-publish-error/index.md

 ---
-title: WordPress Publishing Error
-description: Trying to create a simple post in WordPress
+title: About GraphQL
+description: How i realized the importance and how graphql is suer useful
 date: '2019-12-03'
 draft: false
-slug: '/pensieve/wordpress-publish-error'
+slug: 'publications/graphql'
+img: 'graphql'
 tags:
-  - WordPress
+  - GraphQL
 ---

 ## Problem